 xkcd Style Bubble Plot

 A package was recently released to generate plots in the style of xkcd using R. Being a big fan of the cartoon, I could not resist trying it out.
-So I set out to produce something like one of Hans Rosling’s bubble plots.
+I set out to produce something like one of Hans Rosling’s bubble plots.

 First I needed some data.
 Spoilt for choice.
 I scraped some population data broken down by country and retained only the country and population fields.